-Consult Academic Advisor for appropriate course There are prerequisites, course requisites, or minimum placement test scores for this course.
+There are prerequisites, course requisites, or minimum placement test scores for this course. +++ Course only offered spring semester

-HEATING, VENTILATING, AIR CONDITIONING AND REFRIGERATION (CRT.HVAC) CERTIFICATE
+HEATING, VENTILATING, AIR CONDITIONING AND REFRIGERATION

+(CRT.HVAC) CERTIFICATE

 This program prepares students to gain entry level employment in this industry.
 Students learn skills in installation, repair, and maintenance of commercial and residential heating and cooling units.